nonchip/recipes/drinks/obai_brause.md

 1. Mix all ingredients
 2. Put in desired container.
 Traditionally, [test tubes][aTTube] [were used][tTTube]

-> Note: Citric Acid + Sodiumbicarbonate are hydrophillic as hell, don't let any water touch the powder.
+> Note: citric acid + sodiumbicarbonate are hydrophillic as hell, don't let any water touch the powder.
 Even air humidity will mess it up, so be careful!

 ### drink
 I'd recommend to: